Cosh gradient systems and tilting: Tilting

 \subsection{Tilting of Markov processes}

 We discuss interpretation \textbf B above, the tilting of Markov processes.
 Let $X_t$ be a Markov process on a state space $\nodes$ that is reversible with respect to a stationary measure $\pi$.
 For each $t>0$ we write the law of $X$ on $[0,t]$ as $\bbP_{[0,t]}$, which is a measure on an appropriate set of curves.
 Let $\calF = (\calF_t)_t$ be the filtration generated by~$X$, and write $\Generator$ for the generator of~$X$, with domain~$\dom \Generator$; we assume that~$X$ solves the martingale problem for $\Generator$.
+The reversibility of $X$ with respect to $\pi$ is equivalent to the property that $\Generator$ is self-adjoint in $L^2(\nodes,\pi)$.

 A common way of modifying (`tilting') the process $X$ is to modify the law $\bbP_{[0,t]}$ by setting

 where $M$ is a mean-one positive Markovian martingale with respect to $\calF$ and $\bbP_{[0,t]}$.
 The fact that $M$ has mean one is necessary for $\wt\bbP_{[0,t]}$ to be a probability measure, the fact that $M$ is adapted makes the modified process $\wt X$ adapted, and the fact that $M$ is Markovian ensures that also $\wt X$ is a Markov process.
 Such a martingale $M$ can be built from functions $F:\nodes\to \R$ with $\ee^{-F/2}\in \dom \Generator$ by setting